 Miracle Solutions To Granite Staining Problems

-After I asked Jim for specifics, he added,
+After we asked Jim for specifics, he added,

 A very common and effective procedure to remove many types of stains is to make a paste mixture of hydrogen peroxide and diatomaceous earth and place it over the stain.